This essay reflects on the decline of live theatre in modern culture, exploring audience demographics, changing roles, and the illusion of revival.

 - Cultivating Community: Foster a sense of community among theatre enthusiasts through online forums and local clubs.

 Your theatre is probably trying a number of these fixes, possibly all of them.
-They break down into two categories: 1) increase the numbers of those who attend your shows, and 2) change theatre into something that it’s not.
-I don’t mean to disparage the effort, but they don’t work.
-Mainly because it ignores the central issue: theatre to most people is a bother, a chore, a hassle.
-And it’s made by people who consider themselves morally superior to the audience.
+They break down into two categories: (1) increase the numbers of those who attend your shows, and (2) change theatre into something that it’s not.
+In short: more butts in the seats, or fewer seats in the theatre.
+I don’t mean to disparage the effort, but they didn’t work fifty years ago, and they aren’t working now.

-For most folks, theater just doesn’t feel like it’s one of us anymore.
-Modern society has voted with their dollars and their time.
-They don’t mind if theatre disappears.
+And so, for most folks, theatre just doesn’t feel like it belongs to them anymore.
+Modern society has voted with its dollars and its time.
+It doesn’t mind if theatre disappears.